ASKJR/quiz-game/README.md

 ## About
 Test your General Knowledge in different types of topics.
 This game is inspired on the show <i><b>"who wants to be a millionaire?"</b></i>.
 You must answer correctly 15 questions to become a millionaire.
 Difficulty ascends as you progress in the game and questions and their categories are randomized each time you start a new match.
 At the end of your playthrough you can optionally register your score in the ranking, however only the top 10 results will be displayed.
 Have fun! :grinning:

+## Chanllenge
+At the begining of 2020, I decided to improve my frontend skills in order to gain more experience as a Full Stack Developer.
+I've been learning VueJS since January 2020 and this project is a result of my studies so far. :beginner:

 ## Data source for questions
 https://opentdb.com/api_config.php